aussiebroadwan/bruce/README.md

-# Tony V2 - Discord Bot
+# Bruce - Discord Bot

-Tony V2 is the bot for the Aussie BroadWAN Discord server.
-Originally written in Go, Tony has evolved to embrace a more flexible and user-friendly approach.
-By leveraging the **[Driftwood]** framework, which utilizes Lua scripting, Tony makes it easy for community members to add new features and commands without delving into complex programming.
+Bruce is the bot for the Aussie BroadWAN Discord server.
+Originally written in Go under the name of Tony, Bruce has evolved to embrace a more flexible and user-friendly approach.
+By leveraging the **[Driftwood]** framework, which utilizes Lua scripting, Bruce makes it easy for community members to add new features and commands without delving into complex programming.

 - **Extensible with Lua Scripts**: Easily add new commands, subcommands, and features by writing Lua scripts.
 - **Dynamic Interaction Handling**: Supports message components like buttons and dropdowns with advanced event handling.